Orogenic Au, Intrusive-related Au, VMS, Ni-Cu-PGE

 The property is located 30km west of the Chibougamau mining camp and 5km west of the Chapais mining camp (6.5 Moz Au; 2.7 Blbs Cu of historic production).
 The Chibougamau camp has historically been mined and explored for Cu-Au mineralization but the recent discovery of the Nelligan deposit (IAMGOLD – Vanstar Resources) highlights the regional potential for orogenic gold mineralization which has been overlooked in the past.

-Spatial analysis of historic exploration data identified the Chebistuan project area as having very low exploration maturity when compared to the other areas within the Abitibi Greenstone belt.
-The 372 historic drill holes drilled within the project area were predominantly targeting geophysical anomalies for Cu-Au targets similar to those of the historic Chibougamau Au-Cu Mining Camp.
-Very little regional systematic exploration has been conducted.
+Spatial analysis of compiled historical exploration data identified the Chebistuan Project as a region of very low exploration maturity when compared to the other areas within the Abitibi Greenstone Belt.
+The 372 drill holes located within the 161,025 hectare project area were predominantly targeting geophysical anomalies potentially related to copper-gold systems similar to those of the Chibougamau Cu-Au Mining Camp.
+Very little systematic regional exploration has been conducted on the property.
 Provincial regional soil sampling during the 1980’s focused on sampling O-Ah horizon and lacked adequate detection limits to target low levels of Au in glacial sediment.
-Stream sediment sampling during the 1980’s was restricted to the eastern portion of the property with a focus on base metal exploration lacking analysis for Au or other precious metals.
+Stream sediment sampling during the 1980’s was restricted to the eastern portion of the property with a focus on base metal exploration, lacking analysis for Au or other precious metals.

 Summary of exploration activities conducted by Kenorland Minerals

 The Chebistuan Project was acquired by Kenorland through map staking in December 2019 and was optioned to Newmont Corporation July, 2020.
-Over the summer of 2020 Kenorland collected 4540 B-horizon soils (till substrate) on a 1250m x 200m grid covering the entire property as a first pass reconnaissance style surface geochemical program.
-Future exploration in 2021 will consist of follow-up, infill soil sampling in areas identified as having elevated gold and pathfinder elements in soil from the 2020 program.
+During the summer of 2020 Kenorland collected approximately 4500 B-horizon soils (till substrate) on a 1250m x 200m grid covering the entire property as a first pass reconnaissance-style surface geochemical survey (Phase 1).